 About the National Psoriasis Foundation

-As emerging research continues to demonstrate the serious, systemic effects of these chronic autoimmune diseases, our highest priority is to find a cure.
+As emerging research continues to demonstrate the serious, systemic effects of these chronic immune-mediated diseases, our highest priority is to find a cure.
 Our strategic plan is driven by these goals: